Why use Meditation and Reflection?

 - Allowing your life to enter into the meditation sitting: thoughts, feelings, sleepiness, sensations allows your meditation practice into your life.

-- Cultivating the conditions of being gentle, kind, and curious with your experience in meditation makes meditation more of a process, rather than doing it right or wrong.
+- Cultivating the conditions of being kind, open and interested in your experience in meditation makes meditation more of a process, rather than doing it right or wrong.

 - During the sitting if you get overwhelmed, you can take care for yourself.
 A few things you can try: distance yourself from your experience like a bird in a tree, focus on the touch of your body to the cushion or chair, find your breathing, or get up a walk around a little and then come back and sit down.